azhengbot/LearnOnJava/README.md

 Note that you must be connected to the Internet the first time you run `gradlew` so that Gradle can download the necessary packages.

-# Appendix A: enums.Command-Line Basics
+# Appendix patterns.A: enums.patterns.Command-Line Basics

 Because it is possible for a "dedicated beginner" to learn programming from this book, you may not have previously used your computer's command-line shell.